 This capstone course involves each student in a special ecological tourism study project.

-For example, ecotourism projects can include developing an itinerary for ecotourists, a marketing plan for a specific region, community, ecotour company or ecolodge facility, an interpretive and education program for ecotourists, among others.
+For example, ecotourism and sustainable tourism projects can include developing an itinerary for an ecotour, a sustainable tourism marketing plan for a specific region, community, ecotour company or ecolodge facility, an interpretive and education program for ecotourists, among others.

 Three options are available: